Bio

 Photo by J.S.
 Almonte, November 2022

-Previously, I worked at the Uyghur Human Rights Project and served as a Liu Xiaobo Fellow at the Congressional-Executive Commission on China.
-I have professional experience in grant-writing, university teaching, and academic editing gained through assistantships in graduate school, and in event planning and public outreach gained through volunteer work.
+Previously, I worked at Freedom House, the Uyghur Human Rights Project, and the Congressional-Executive Commission on China.
+I also have professional experience in grant-writing, university teaching, and academic editing gained through grad-school assistantships at Indiana University-Bloomington, and in event planning and public outreach gained through volunteer work.
 I am also an occasional translator/interpreter and performer.

 Leave a Reply